cloudfoundry/summit-hands-on-labs/basel-2018/shared/accounts/README.md

 Since the login flow uses a browser and can't be scripted.

 ### Login to all accounts
 First use the `accounts/login.sh` which will use the `gcloud` cli to open a browser to login.
-The password is `training` and on OSX `pbcopy` is used to copy the email address to the clipboard.
+On OSX `pbcopy` is used to copy the email address to the clipboard.
 So just past the email in the form and enter the password.

 ### List active sessions